helidon-io/helidon/declarative/README.md

 ### Configuration
 There is no global configuration for generated validation interceptors.

-For declarative gRPC server endpoints, `helidon-webserver-grpc-validation` adds a server-side status mapper configured under `grpc.grpc-services.validation`.
-It is enabled by default and can be disabled with:
+For declarative gRPC server endpoints, `helidon-webserver-grpc-validation` adds a server-side status mapper.
+It is discovered from the classpath and enabled by default, is configured under `grpc.grpc-services.validation`, and can be disabled with:

 - `grpc.grpc-services.validation.enabled=false`